Mahesh2002-cyber/Analog_Layout/README.md

 - If all connections are made properly then the netlist will blink in green colour.
 - Here it ends the schematic design of your circuit.

+# 4. Magic_vlsi Layout

+## 4.1 About Magic_vlsi

+- MAGIC has its backronym as Manhattan Artwork Generator for Integrated Circuits.
+- MAGIC is a venerable and easy to use VLSI layout tool.
+- Magic features real-time design rule checking, something that some costly commercial VLSI design software packages don't feature Magic is based on "scalable CMOS" style of design using "lambda-based" dimensions.
+- This Layout tool helps to identify the hidden parasitics in the design.
+- MAGIC is available on Linux.
+For Windows, additional installations are required.